 A quaint fishing lake tucked in the morticians.
 The facilities feature hot showers in the campgrounds, playgrounds for children, beeches for swimmers and large public boat ramps catering to the fisherman.
 Campsites are available with full RV hook-ups.

 Considered the Oklahoma Lake with cleanest water, Lake Murray is located near the Oklahoma Texas Boarder just off of I-35 drive and has a large state park with one of the better places to swim in the state without a boat.
-The park has a golf course, camping, and is great for both boating and fishing.
+The park has a golf course, camping, and is great for both boating, fishing and when you want it done professionally.
 It’s smaller that the big party lakes and great choice for a kid friendly or relaxing trip.

 BROKEN BOW LAKE